Polyozellus multiplex: Description

+The fan- or funnel-shaped fruit bodies of the black chanterelle grow clustered together on the ground.
+These clusters are typically 15 cm tall and 30 cm wide, with masses exceptionally reaching diameters of up to 1 m.

-The individual caps, 3–8 cm wide and almost as long, are violet-black, with edges that are initially whitish, and with a glaucous surface—a white powdery accumulation of spore deposit.
-The upper surface may be zonate—lined with what appear to be multiple concentric zones of texture caused by areas of fine hairs (a tomentum); and the edges of the caps have a layer of very fine hairs and are lobed and wavy.
-The underside of the caps bears the fertile, spore-making tissue called the hymenium, which typically has shallow, crowded wrinkles or veins that are roughly the same color or paler than the top surface.
+The individual caps, 3–8 cm wide, are violet-black, with edges that are initially whitish, and with a glaucous surface—a white powdery accumulation of spore deposit.
+The upper surface may be zonate—lined with what appear to be multiple concentric zones of texture caused by areas of fine hairs (a tomentum)—and the edges of the caps are lobed and wavy with a layer of very fine hairs.
+The underside of the caps bears the fertile, spore-producing tissue called the hymenium, which typically has shallow, crowded wrinkles or veins that are roughly the same color or paler than the cap surface.
 Some variation in color has been observed depending on the collection location.
 For example, specimens found in Alaska are more likely to be jet-black in color with a dark gray underside.